 Mt.
 Hood Climb Service Day

-If you would like to discuss any of the history or context for Mount Hood Climb Service Day, please feel to contact Head Chaplain Phillip Craig or 503-768-3138.
+If you would like to discuss any of the history or context for Mount Hood Climb Service Day, please feel free to contact Head Chaplain Phillip Craig at 503-768-3138.

 For further reading, please see the OES student newspaper article, “Thirty Years Later, OES Mt.
 Hood Tragedy Lives On In Memory and Service,” published by The Dig on the 30th anniversary of the Mount Hood Climb tragedy.